Television Personalities: Mute Records

-In the middle of 1980, the Television Personalities made their live debut following the recruitment of Joe Foster on bass and Mark Sheppard (known as Empire) on drums.
-This line-up was short-lived, reportedly due to differences in opinion between Foster and Sheppard, leading to Joe's departure.
-Prior to this, Dan and Mark helped out with Joe's solo project, the Missing Scientists, which included Mute Records head Daniel Miller.
+In mid-1980 the Television Personalities, having recruited Joe Foster on bass and Mark Sheppard (known as Empire) on drums, made their live debut.
+This line-up was short-lived reportedly due to differences between Foster and Sheppard, leading to Foster's departure.
+Prior to this, Treacy and Sheppard helped out with Foster's solo project, the Missing Scientists, which included Mute Records head Daniel Miller.

 The Television Personalities' first album ...And Don't The Kids Just Love It was released in 1981.
 It set the template for their subsequent career: neo-psychedelia married to an obsession with youth culture of the 1960s.
 Their second album Mummy Your Not Watching Me [sic] demonstrated increased psychedelic influences.
-Their third album, entitled They Could Have Been Bigger Than The Beatles showed Treacy's sense of humour; the TVPs were never to have any major commercial success in the UK – although their albums sold respectably in Germany, Sweden and the Netherlands.
+Their third album, entitled They Could Have Been Bigger Than The Beatles showed Treacy's sense of humour; the TVPs never achieved significant commercial success in the UK, although their albums sold respectably in Germany, Sweden and the Netherlands.
 The first three albums featured Treacy and schoolmate Ed Ball; Ball left the band in 1982 to found The Times, but rejoined in 2004.

-According to critic Ira Robbins, with their 1984 album The Painted Word the TVPs "have drifted off into spare, droning psychedelia and ultra-restrained rock that's hauntingly beautiful, like the most delicate moments of The Velvet Underground."
+According to the critic Ira Robbins, their 1984 album The Painted Word indicated that the TVPs had "drifted off into spare, droning psychedelia and ultra-restrained rock that's hauntingly beautiful, like the most delicate moments of The Velvet Underground."
 The band were hired that year to support Pink Floyd guitarist David Gilmour on the tour for his solo album About Face, but were fired when they performed their song "I Know Where Syd Barrett Lives", during which Treacy read out Barrett's real address on stage.